christophenoel/geozarr-spec/geozarr-spec.md

 ```
 ## Symbology

-A GeoZarr Dataset (default) or DataArray variable might define the relevant symbology for the visual portrayal of the geospatial data.
+A GeoZarr Dataset variable might define a set of visual portrayals of the geospatial data and define an adequate symbology.
 The symbology model is based on a simplified schema based on OGC Symbology Encoding Implementation Specification https://www.ogc.org/standards/symbol.

+* Name: defines the name of the portrayal.
 * Attribute 'channel-selection' MUST define either the RGB channels, or the grey channels to be represented.
 * Channel values MUST specify the relative path to the data, and optionally include the group(s), array and index (which can use positional and label-based indexing (see: https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html).
 * If grey channel is specified, the 'color-map' MAY define the mapping of palette-type raster colors or fixed-numeric pixel values to colors.